 Evaluation vs Monitoring

-Through monitoring you can review progress.
-On the other hand through evaluation you can identify problems in planning.
+- Through monitoring, you can review progress whereas through evaluation you can identify problems in planning.

 - Monitoring is more of a requirement.
-On the other hand evaluation is more of a tool.
+On the other hand, evaluation is more of a tool.

-- Evaluation helps in finding out whether the organization is working better and efficiently.
-On the other hand monitoring helps in identifying whether the plans are carried out effectively.
+- Evaluation helps in finding out whether the organization is working better and efficiently wheras monitoring helps in identifying whether the plans are carried out effectively.